princethewinner/FiRE/README.md

     [sudo] ./UNINSTALL_python
     [sudo] ./UNINSTALL_R

-    --boost-path <boost-path>  : python | R    : Path to boost-library, if boost is not installed at default location, this value needs to be provided.
+    --boost-path <boost-path>  : python        : Path to boost-library, if boost is not installed at default location, this value needs to be provided.
     --inplace                  : python        : Required only for python, if set, inplace build will be run and resulting lib will be stored in python/FiRE.
     --log-file <log-file>      : python        : Required only for python, ignored with --inplace set.
     --py                       : python        : Install FiRE in python environment.